 Good News – Abu Dhabi Reopening For Tourists

 Following the news and updates around the COVID-19 pandemic, many airlines were forced to suspend or reduce their daily operations, and countries were forced to introduce travel restrictions.
-With the pandemic slowing down in some parts of the world, many countries have started to ease border restrictions and reopen for international tourists.
+With the pandemic slowing down in some parts of the world, like South America, many countries have started to ease border restrictions and reopen for international tourists.

 Definitely one of the most popular tourist destinations in South America – Cuba, is welcoming passengers from all over the world.
 The country shut its borders back in March because of the COVID-19 pandemic.
 Havana will officially be welcoming international tourists starting November 15, 2020.
 The José Martí International Airport in Havana will also resume international flights on November 15, 2020.

 All passengers arriving at José Martí International Airport in Havana will be tested for COVID-19 at the terminal.
 An additional fee per visitor may apply.
 Passengers will also be required to fill out a Health Declaration form before checking in for a flight to Cuba, which you can find here.

 After being closed for more than 8 months, Chile will finally open its borders for international arrivals.
 The Ministry of Health made the announcement confirming Chile’s official reopening starting in December.
 However, no official date has been given.
 The good news is that all international passengers will be allowed entry into Chile, with safety measures in place of course.

 Passengers arriving in Chile must do that through Santiago’s Arturo Merino Benítez Airport.
 All other border crossings stay closed.
 Those arriving in Chile will be required to provide a negative PCR test taken no more than 72h prior to their departure.
 Before arrival, passengers will also need to submit a health declaration regarding possible COVID-19 symptoms.